f-droid/fdroiddata/README.md

 ----------

 First, you need [fdroidserver](https://gitlab.com/fdroid/fdroidserver).
-Once you have `fdroid` in your path, you can start using it in your fdroiddata clone.
+Once you have `fdroid` installed, you can start using it.

 For most setups, an empty config.py will be sufficient - `touch config.py`.